-- 1 Right-click the ZENworks icon in the notification area. - 2 Click Technician Application. - 3 From the left navigation pane, in the inventory menu, click Details. - 4 Click Scan Now.
+- 1 Double-click the (a) icon in the notification area. - 2 From the left navigation pane, in the inventory menu, click Details. - 3 Click Scan Now.

 There is no indication that the scan is being performed.
 However, when you refresh the Inventory page, you know the scan occurred if the Last Scan field displays the current date and time.
 You can click View Inventory Details to see the results of the scan.